jsxgraph/jsxgraph/README.md

     $ python make.py --yuglify=/path/to/yuglify --output=/output/dir Core

-This will concatenate all core files (basically all .js files in src/ except loadjsxgraph.js and {Geonext,GeoGebra,Cinderella,Graph,Intergeo}Reader.js), strip all comments and minify the file into /output/dir/jsxgraphcore.js.
+This will concatenate all core files (basically all .js files in src/ except loadjsxgraph.js and all files in src/reader except file.js), strip all comments and minify the file into /output/dir/jsxgraphcore.js.

 Usage
 -----

-Include jsxgraphcore.js and, if required, one or more *Reader.js in your HTML file.
+Include jsxgraphcore.js and, if required, one or more file readers in your HTML file.
 For further usage instructions please consult our [wiki](http://jsxgraph.uni-bayreuth.de/wiki/) especially our [tutorials](http://jsxgraph.uni-bayreuth.de/wiki/index.php/Documentation) or [the API reference docs](http://jsxgraph.uni-bayreuth.de/docs/).